-Among the legal matters in which the Company is involved include an ongoing investigation by the Competition Bureau into the Canadian bread industry, including alleged price fixing and related securities disclosure issues.
-The investigation covers a time horizon that includes the period when the Company was a majority shareholder of Canada Bread Company, Limited ("Canada Bread").
-The Company sold its interest in Canada Bread, which was a stand-alone public company, in 2014.
+Among the legal matters in which the Company is involved is an ongoing investigation by the Competition Bureau into the Canadian bread industry, including alleged price fixing and related securities disclosure issues.
+The investigation covers a time horizon that includes the period when the Company was the majority shareholder of Canada Bread Company, Limited ("Canada Bread").
+The Company sold its interest in Canada Bread, which was a stand-alone public company, to Grupo Bimbo in 2014.
 There are also class action proceedings related to the bread pricing allegations.
-In Ontario, the Ontario Superior Court previously determined the bread class action should not be certified against Maple Leaf Foods; however, the plaintiffs in this matter are bringing a motion to add the Company into the class.
-Further, in late 2023, the plaintiffs in the Quebec bread pricing class action filed an application to certify a separate class action making allegations related to meat pricing in Quebec.
-The final outcome of the investigation, the motions related to the two class actions, and any other actions or any future claims cannot be predicted with certainty or reliably estimated.
+In Ontario, the Ontario Superior Court has determined on two occasions that the bread class action proceeding should not be certified against Maple Leaf Foods; however, the plaintiffs and Canada Bread are appealing the latest ruling.
+In 2024, Grupo Bimbo and Canada Bread launched a stand alone claim against the Company.
+The Company has consistently maintained that there was no wrongdoing while it was a shareholder of Canada Bread and is mounting a strong defense in all these matters.
+In late 2023, the plaintiffs in the Quebec bread pricing class action filed an application to certify a separate class action making allegations related to meat pricing in Quebec which has not yet progressed to the certification stage.
+The final outcome of the investigation, the class actions, and the Grupo Bimbo actions or any future claims cannot be predicted with certainty or reliably estimated.
 Unfavourable resolution of these or other legal matters could have a material adverse effect on the Company, its financial condition and its reputation.